 - Your relationship with the deceased

 Courts will also consider challenges based on some other contentions.
-The first is that the person who created the will – and left you out of it – was bullied, intimidated or coerced into doing so.
-The second is if the person who made the will in question was mentally or intellectually capable of doing so.
-And lastly, the court will consider a contention that the person who made the will made a legally binding agreement to do craft the will in a certain way, a breach of the agreement ensued and you were adversely affected.
+The first is that the person who created the Will – and left you out of it – was bullied, intimidated or coerced into doing so.
+The second is if the person who made the Will in question was mentally or intellectually capable of doing so.
+And lastly, the Court will consider a contention that the person who made the Will made a legally binding agreement to craft the Will in a certain way, a breach of the agreement ensued and you were adversely affected.

 Finally, you may be wondering how much all of this costs.
-Generally, the Court decides who must pay the legal costs associated with the contention of the will.
-In most cases, if he or she rules in your favor, the estate will pay for any legal costs you have incurred.
-However, if the ruling goes against you, the Court may order you to pay the legal costs incurred by the executor.
+Generally, the Court decides who must pay the legal costs associated with the contention of the Will.
+In most cases, if the Judge rules in your favour, the estate will pay for any legal costs you have incurred.
+However, if the ruling goes against you, the Court may order you to pay the legal costs incurred by the Executor.
 This underlines the importance of seeking legal advice from a reputable law firm who have experience in this type of litigation.